Developer who loves teaching

 This includes keeping our technical documentation up-to-date, but also higher-level guides covering common concepts and problems, like feature flag best practices and what analytics events you should track.

-• Gathering context from product and customer success teams
+• Gathering context on pain points from engineers and customer-facing teams

 • Seeking out the most critical paths where great content have an outsized impact